Mohegan Sun Expansion

 TUTOR PERINI AFFILIATES

 Contract Amount: $959 Million

 4.9 Million Square Feet

 Located on the Mohegan Tribe's reservation in Connecticut, this project added 4,930,000 square feet for hotel, casino, retail, arena, dining and parking.
 Delivered on a fast-track schedule, construction of each component was phased to allow key elements to be opened prior to the total completion of the facility.
-The 34-story hotel tower has 1,200 luxurious guest rooms and 186 suites offering an abundance of space, and the latest amenities and business technologies.
+The 34-story hotel tower has 1,200 guest rooms and 186 suites offering an abundance of space, and the latest amenities and business technologies.
 A 40,000-square-foot spa, fitness center and salon provides a complete array of services including private spa-therapy rooms and sauna.
 A large indoor-outdoor pool is partially enclosed by sliding glass walls and large sky-light exposures.
 The convention center is in close proximity to both the hotel and casino, allowing direct access to and from each element.
-The center provides a considerable amenity for conventioneers, and features over 100,000 square feet of premier meeting and function space.
-The centerpiece of the convention center is the 40,000-square-foot Uncas Ballroom that can accommodate a single large event, or can be subdivided into 10 smaller rooms.
+The center provides over 100,000 square feet of premier meeting and function space.
+The centerpiece of the convention center is the 40,000-square-foot Uncas Ballroom, which can accommodate a single large event, or can be subdivided into 10 smaller rooms.
 Thirty additional conference and breakout rooms can accommodate any function, and pre-function space provides a gathering location.